fraterrisus/walkthroughs/deathlord/index.md

 This is merely one example of the ways in which *Deathlord* hates you.
 We'll talk about lots more as we explore the world together.

 It's worth your time to look up and read some of the interviews with the creator of *Deathlord*, Al Escudero.
-You'll learn a few fun facts, like the fact that EA forced him to rebrand everything from a Norse them to a Japanese theme inside of a few months, which explains why some of the game text didn't get updated in time: Wakiza has a sign calling it Oceana, the emperor tells you to go to Oceanspray, etc. If you speak Japanese, apparently some of the translations are hilariously bad; check out Genpei's blog for examples (link in the [Acknowledgements](#acknowledgements)).
+You'll learn a few fun facts, like the fact that EA forced him to rebrand everything from a Norse theme to a Japanese theme inside of a few months, which explains why some of the game text didn't get updated in time: Wakiza has a sign calling it Oceana, the emperor tells you to go to Oceanspray, etc. If you speak Japanese, apparently some of the translations are hilariously bad; check out Genpei's blog for examples (link in the [Acknowledgements](#acknowledgements)).

 My favorite part, though, is the bit where the developer admits that the game is basically much harder than he intended.
 The story goes that there was a QA team working on the project that had played the game through multiple times, so he kept increasing the difficulty level in order to make their job more interesting.
 Which is to say that even if you know what you're doing – say, because you're reading my walkthrough – it's still a damn hard game to play.